SergiyKochenko/SergiyKochenko/README.md

 <h2>Acknowledgements</h2>

-My inspiration for this project came from me, I love bike and I have one.
+<h4>My inspiration for this project came from me, I love bike and I have one.
 Tutor support at Code Institute for their help when required.
 I would like to thank my mentor Jubril Akolade for all his help and support throughout this project.
-I would also like to thank Irene for the fantastic support for this website.
+I would also like to thank Irene for the fantastic support for this website.</h4>

+<h3>Copyright</h3>
+<h4>Added a copyright notice in the footer as the site and all the content belongs to Biker's organisation and the images present in the portfolio of work.</h4>